clifjnsn/clifjnsn.github.io/Online-Class/Class1/dns.md

 There are several DNS services that provide very good DNS lookup databases, and even provide some corrections for your miss-typed words, and a list of "bad" websites which can be blocked for you, so that you are not exposed to the malware, pornography, or potentially have your account/password stolen.

-The company that I feel provides the best set of services, and does this for free for families, is OpenDNS (<a href="https://opendns.com">OpenDNS</a>).
+The company that I feel provides the best set of services, and does this for free for families, is [OpenDNS](https://opendns.com) .

 Their "Family Shield" product doesn't require an account, you simply update the DNS settings on your devices and/or modem/router, and you get the benefit of this safer database

-For detailed instructions on how to do this, visit the <A href="https://www.opendns.com/setupguide/#familyshield">FamilyShield</A> Website.
+For detailed instructions on how to do this, visit the [FamilyShield](https://www.opendns.com/setupguide/#familyshield) Website.